Unaudited Half-Yearly Financial Report

 Portfolio summary

-As at 30 June 2023, the Company's portfolio comprised 52 investments with a total cost of £102.6 million and a valuation of £171.2 million.
+As at 30 June 2023, the Company's portfolio comprised 44 investments with a total cost of £65.5 million and a valuation of £107.3 million.
+The Company also held £39.0 million of cash and £1.9 million of net current assets taking total net assets to £148.2 million.
 The portfolio is diversified by sector, transaction type and maturity profile.
 Details of the ten largest investments by valuation, including an update on their performance, are provided on pages 19 to 22 in the Unaudited Half-Yearly Financial Report.

-During the six months to 30 June 2023, the value of the portfolio increased by £6.2 million and £9.7 million of new and follow on investment was concluded.
-There was a strong series of successful exits, realising £14.5 million with a further £2.8 million of deferred consideration recognised at the period end.
-Overall therefore, the value of the unquoted portfolio increased by £1.4 million in the period.
+During the six months to 30 June 2023, the value of the portfolio increased by £3.2 million and £8.6 million of new and follow-on investment was concluded.
+There was a strong series of successful exits, realising £16.4 million, as well as £7.7 million returned to Shareholders through the interim dividend.
+Overall therefore, the value of the unquoted portfolio decreased by £4.6 million in the period.

 The Company's portfolio continues to navigate the various economic challenges, including inflation, tight labour markets and soft financial and M&A markets.
 Many of the portfolio companies are performing extremely well, while others continue to adjust.

-In line with the Board's strategic objectives, the investment team remains focused on continuing to grow the Company's assets whilst paying an annual dividend to shareholders of at least 5% of the last announced NAV per share.
+In line with the Board's strategic objectives, the investment team remains focused on continuing to grow the Company's assets whilst paying an annual dividend to Shareholders of at least 5% of the opening NAV per share of the relevant financial year.
 The Company has so far achieved this target for the current year and this objective remains the Manager's focus.

 New investments